WilliamQLiu/williamqliu.github.io/_posts/2018-03-21-kubernetes.md

 Kubernetes is the whole package instead of doing one piece and needing other pieces (e.g. Ansible + Ansible Vault for secrets)

-Automate container deployment across instances Schedule deployments
+* Automate container deployment across instances
+* Schedule deployments
-Manage inter-container communication
+* Manage inter-container communication
-Group/organize containers
+* Group/organize containers
+* Self-healing (automatically replaces and reschdules containers from failed nodes; auto kills and restarts containers that do not respond to health checks)
+* Automatic binpacking (automatically schedules the containers based on resource usage and constraints while keeping availability)
+* Service discovery and load balancing - groups of containers refer to each other via Domain Name System (DNS) / Kubernetes service.

 ## Features